fumieval/rhythm-game-tutorial/draft.md

 * `objective` gives an abstraction for stateful objects.
 It is not neccessary strictly, though it kills the pain of state significantly.
 * `call` is a cross-platform multimedia library.
 While it is small and simple, the essentials of games (2D/3D graphics, audio, input handing from keyboard, mouse and gamepad) is assurable.
-  * `call` depends on `binding-portaudio` for low-level audio APIs.
-Built-in source is available for installation easiness.
+* `binding-portaudio` is low-level audio APIs.

 ### On windows

 Unfortunately, installing `bindings-portaudio` is magical on Windows.
+So, `bindings-portaudio` provides built-in source for installation easiness.
 Note that using 32-bit version of GHC is safer to avoid problems if your platform is Windows x64.

 > $ cabal install bindings-portaudio -fBundle -fWASAPI